What is Andropause?

 Do You Have Any of These Symptoms?

-memory loss (Where did I park the car?
+- Memory loss (Where did I park the car?
 Where did I put my keys?
-Why did I come in this room?)
+Why did I come into this room?)

-Often, when we seek help from our primary practitioners, we are band-aided with antidepressants, sleeping and anti-anxiety pills and a host of other medications.
-These drugs have additional side effects such as weight gain, zombie like state, dependency for sleep, decreased sex drive and so forth, not a good remedy!
+Often, when we seek help from our primary practitioners, we are band-aided with antidepressants, sleeping and anti-anxiety pills, and a host of other medications.
+These drugs have additional side effects such as weight gain, “zombie-like” state, dependency on sleep, decreased sex drive, and so forth, not a good remedy!
 Furthermore, they do not address the root problem that is causing the symptoms!

-How Do You Know if Your Hormones are “Out of Whack”?
-It Starts With a Simple Test
+How Do You Know if Your Hormones Are “Out of Whack”?

 If you are experiencing symptoms of decreased Testosterone, you may want to consider a natural hormone balance method that will optimize your hormone levels 24 hours a day.
 That is where you will see the long-term health benefits mentioned above.
 Methods that put your hormones on a roller coaster by taking something every day, or a shot every week, won’t provide the benefits of optimized hormones 24 hours a day.